wechaty/docusaurus/README.md

 - Fork this repository
 - Create your documentation branch: `git checkout -b branch-name`
 - Make changes to the documentation in markdown
+- Add changes to the staging area `git add .`
-- Commit your changes using the command `git commit -am 'commit message'`
+- Commit your changes using the command `git commit -m 'commit message'`
-- Push your changes to gitHub
+- Push your changes to gitHub `git push origin branch-name`
 - Create new Pull Request

 ## Resources